 Funds will normally be paid as a non-repayable award.
 Occasionally, loans may be issued instead, particularly if the applicant has a temporary cash flow problem.

-For further information about the Fund please listen to our Recap recording (31 minutes in duration) which provides detailed information about ALF and also talks you through the application form.
+For further information about the Fund please listen to our Recap recording (31 minutes in duration) which provides detailed information about the ALF and also talks you through the application form.
 Alternatively you may wish to contact us.

 If you are struggling with utility costs you might be interested to find out more about charity and trust funding which may be able to help.